-$5x10^{21}$ J/K temperature rise of ~0.8mK/Gt.
-To put this in perspective, the Earth's nuclear arsenal of ~ 6Gt would raise the Earth's atmosphere on average by 5mK while the total KE of a 10km diameter asteroid (2.6 g/cc) impacting at 10km/s would have KE~ $4x10^{22}$ J, while at 20km/s speed we have 1.6×10^{23} J. If all of this energy were deposited in the atmosphere as heat, it would cause a temperature rise of about 8K@10km/s and about 32K@20km/s.
-IF the KT extinction event injected 100Tt of energy, then the temperature rise would be 80K.
-This significant and is part of the existential threat as was the Earth's surface impact of the KT extinction event [32].
-Since our goal is to disassemble the threat into fragments that are typically less than 10m in diameter, the detonation air burst will occur high in the atmosphere, typically above 30km where the air density is 1% or less compared to sea level.
+5x1021 J/K or a temperature rise of ~0.8mK/Gt.
+To put this in perspective. the total Earth's nuclear arsenal of ~ 6Gt would raise the Earth's atmosphere on average by 5mK while the total KE of a 10km diameter asteroid (2.6 g/cc) impacting at 10km/s would have KE~ $4x10^{22}$ J, while at 20km/s speed we have KE~ 1.6×10^{23} J. If all of this energy were deposited in the atmosphere as heat, it would cause a temperature rise of about 8K@10km/s and about 32K@20km/s.
+IF the KT extinction event injected 100Tt of energy, then the temperature rise would be about 80K.
+This is significant and is part of the existential threat as was the Earth's surface impact of the KT extinction event [32].
+Since our goal is to disassemble the threat into fragments that are typically less than 10m in diameter. the detonation air burst will occur high in the atmosphere, typically above 30km where the air density is 1% or less compared to sea level.
 The local heating temperature injection will have a long thermal diffusion time scale, and hence the effects on air at low altitudes where people live will be minimal.
 The exception to this high-altitude energy injection is the shock waves and any thermal radiation which will have long range energy transfer.